CommonEvaluationPlatform/CEP/README.md

 ```

 ### CEP Co-Simulation
 A custom simulation environment has been developed to suppoort CEP testing.
-Detailed information can be found here [README.md](./sims/cep_cosim/README.md)
+Detailed information can be found [here](./sims/cep_cosim/README.md)

 ### Generated DSP code notes